lanterndev/lantern-visualization/README.md

   then use the generated <code>all.js</code> file.

-**[CHANGELOG]**
+**CHANGELOG**

-* 09/10/12:
+09/10/12

 - Adds censored country list.
 - Removes the blur effect in the city glows to reduce CPU usage.